google/docsy-example/content/en/docs/Guides/Mod.md

 NOTE: You require the latest version of Forge and the latest version of our mod to play on the server.

 Minecraft Forge:

-http://files.minecraftforge.net/ (Here you need to get the version of minecraft used for the server.)
+You must have version 28.1.70 - This is hte only version we support http://files.minecraftforge.net/ (Here you need to get the version of minecraft used for the server.)

 Our Server Mod:
-https://github.com/mixxit/solinia3-ui/releases (Get the newest version) Java (Only if it is not installed): https://www.java.com/en/
+https://github.com/mixxit/solinia3-ui/releases (Get the newest version)

+Java (Only if it is not installed): https://www.java.com/en/

+Optifine:
+Version: Optifine_1.14.4_HD_U_F5.jar

 Once Forge is installed, Select the "Install Client option"